Emissions to air

 The statistics are based both on administrative sources, complete surveys and sample surveys.
 Calculation of sample variance, skewness or non-response for the emission figures is not relevant.

 Uncertainties in the emission figures are calculated each year and documented as a part of Statistics Norway’s delivery to UNFCCC.
-These calculations are based on established methods which are documented in chapter 1 of the National Inventory Report (NIR) and in specific tables in Annex II, “Uncertainty”.
+These calculations are based on established methods which are documented in chapter 1 of the National Inventory Report (link under Relevant documentation) and in specific tables in Annex II, “Uncertainty”.

 Uncertainty is calculated and reported both for the climate gas emissions last recording year and for the trend between 1990 and the last recording year.